By Keiter CPAs

-Keiter’s Annual Community Day will look a little different this year with each team member participating in their own community support effort.
-We will also feature a selection of our nonprofit community partners on Keiter’s blog and social media platforms throughout the month of November.
+Keiter’s Annual Community Day looked a little different in 2020 with each team member participating in their own community support effort.
+We will also featured a selection of our nonprofit community partners on Keiter’s blog and social media platforms throughout the month of November.

 On behalf of the entire Keiter team, thank you to all of our nonprofit organizations that have continued to help the Richmond and surrounding communities in small and big ways throughout this pandemic.
 Our team is really looking forward to returning to in person community involvement next year.

 The Richmond SPCA is a nonprofit, no-kill humane society in Richmond, Virginia.
 They stand for the principle that every life is precious.

 At all times and in every way, they are advocates for animals.
 Richmond SPCA provides for animal safety and comfort, strives to alleviate animal suffering and works to place animals in homes that provide a responsible lifetime commitment to them.
 They speak out publicly to promote and defend animal interests.
 Richmond SPCA opposes all forms of animal cruelty.